L2G-Net: Local to Global Spectral Graph Neural Networks via Cauchy Factorizations: Experiments

 \section{Experiments}

-Our experiments have two goals.
 First, we validate our theoretical complexity predictions on synthetic graphs with controlled structure.
-Second, we evaluate the proposed method on real-world graphs that may deviate from the ideal hierarchical setup, including settings requiring aggressive interface sparsification.
-While our primary contribution is to provide a principled framework for exploiting hierarchical graph structure when it is present, the GNN experiments demonstrate that the approach degrades gracefully under approximation, remaining competitive even with up to $99.5\%$ edge sparsification.
+Second, we evaluate our method on real-world graphs that may deviate from the ideal hierarchical setup.
+While our primary contribution is to provide a principled framework for exploiting hierarchical graph structure when it is present, the GNN experiments demonstrate that the approach degrades gracefully under approximation.
 All experiments are conducted on an Intel(R) Core(TM) i9-9900K CPU @ 3.60GHz with an NVIDIA GeForce RTX 2070 GPU.